xmyhhh/SR-Metrics/README.md

 ## Highlights
 - Breakpoint continuation support : The program can continue from where it was last interrupted by using `.xlsx` file
-- Parallel computing  support : Programs can be re-scaled to take advantage of multi-core performance by using python`ThreadPoolExecutor`
+- Parallel computing  support : The Programs can be re-scaled to take advantage of multi-core performance by using python`ThreadPoolExecutor`
+- Both RGB and YCbCr color space support

 ## Dependencies
 - Python 3